 - Rules matter: communicate, revise, and enforce them

 If you’ve successfully developed a data governance plan, formed a governance council, secured leadership buy-in and addressed people, policies, and processes, then, first of all, congratulations.
 This is a huge feat for any institution—one with a significant potential return on investment.
 So how do you protect that investment?
 How do you make sure your governance plan succeeds?

 As I described in the second blog in this series, data governance requires a large culture shift and wholesale change to entrenched systems and processes.
 Those things don’t happen overnight.

 It’s important that, in internal communications, you describe data governance as a business practice, not a project.
 A project is implemented once.
 It has a completion date.
 Its budget, resources, and management are finite.
 Once it’s finished, people can “go back to their day jobs.”
 Governance, on the other hand, is now part of people’s day jobs.
 It’s a repeatable, core business practice being integrated across the institution.

 It’s also important to manage expectations in the initial stages of putting your governance framework in place.
 Consider a phased approach to rolling out new policies, processes, and systems.
 Don’t over-promote the “big changes” occurring institution-wide if certain processes still need to be refined.
-If people understand the program isn’t fully baked, they’ll be patient as you get things running smoothly.
+If people understand the programme isn’t fully baked, they’ll be patient as you get things running smoothly.
 Consider piloting certain governance components in one area of the business before rolling them out on a wider scale.
 While the student information system is the most far-reaching on campus, it’s often a good place to start because it also touches the most offices.
 Fixing a few data issues here goes a long way.